rivierha/Chat-Application/README.md

 # Chat-Application
-Chat Application using React and Firebase
+Chat Application using Angular and Firebase